 Several changes were also made on the bus and of course all this little lot caused many more incompatibilities with older software - even some written specifically for the 128K machines!

-The Spectrum +2B did have some minor revisions over the +2A (the main board was at Issue 4 for the +2B), but the main thing of any significance was a move of manufacture to from Hong Kong to Taiwan.
+The Spectrum +2B had some minor board revisions over the +2A (the main board was at Issue 4 for the +2B), but the main thing of any significance was a move of manufacture to from Hong Kong to Taiwan.
 It was the last official Sinclair Spectrum model ever made.

 Problems and Issues

-The cassette mechanism on the +2A and +2B models was much superior to that used on the earlier grey +2 model and far more reliable, however, the drive belt does need changing as it suffers the same "kink" and stretching with age as its predecessor.
+The cassette mechanism on the +2A and +2B models was superior to that used on the earlier grey +2 model and generally more reliable.

-All is not lost though if you're desperate for a disk drive - the Spectrum +3e ROMs from Garry Lancaster will work with the +2A which (with a suitable interface such as the DIVIDE or DIVMMC units) will allow you to connect a standard density IDE 3.5" disk drive, or even a hard drive.
+All is not lost though if you're desperate for a disk drive - the Spectrum +3e ROMs from Garry Lancaster will work with the +2A which (with a suitable interface such as the DIVIDE or DIVMMC units) will allow you to connect a standard density IDE 3.5" disk drive, a hard drive or even a micro SD card drive.